Vitamin B3 derivative; NAD+ precursor; dietary supplement ingredient (not a peptide)

 A 2025 systematic review and meta-analysis examining NR and NMN for skeletal muscle outcomes concluded that current evidence does not support these NAD+ precursors for preserving muscle mass and function in adults over 60 years[18 ].
 That finding is important because muscle, frailty, and exercise claims are common in public discussion but remain weakly supported.

 Overall, oral NR has reasonable evidence for raising NAD+ biomarkers and short-term tolerability in selected populations.
+A 2023 critical review in Science Advances that assessed the published human NR trials concluded that, despite consistent increases in NAD+ metabolites, oral NR has so far demonstrated few clinically relevant effects in humans[33 ].
 Evidence is not yet sufficient to claim that NR extends lifespan, reverses aging, treats diabetes, prevents dementia, improves Parkinson disease outcomes, or substitutes for established medical care.

 Public discourse